American Red Cross: 1908 Messina earthquake

-Role in the United States occupation of Nicaragua
+Role in the United States occupation of Nicaragua (~1912)

-As a response to the Nicaraguan resentment of the United States occupation of Nicaragua, U.S. officials employed the use of humanitarian relief in attempt to improve relations. $10,000 dollars was given to the ARC by Philander Knox to provide relief in the form of blankets, clothing, and food to captured soldiers from José Santos Zelaya's army.
+As a response to the Nicaraguan resentment of the United States occupation of Nicaragua, U.S. officials employed the use of humanitarian relief in attempt to improve relations. $10,000 was given to the ARC by Philander Knox to provide relief in the form of blankets, clothing, and food to captured soldiers from José Santos Zelaya's army.
 ARC leaders believed that humanitarian relief would be more effective in fostering goodwill and creating stability than any other action.
 In 1912 the State and War Department became concerned with increasing reports of hunger within the country.
 As a result, Knox asked the ARC to supply food for non-combatants as well.
 American forces worked with the ARC to open railroads to distribute humanitarian supplies to Managua, Granada, Léon, and other key cities.

 Although the ARC was a non-governmental agency, its humanitarian efforts lined up with American foreign policy, becoming a useful diplomatic mechanism for softening the effects of American military intervention and securing its political interests.